Self-Employment Tax Calculator

 The QBI Deduction (Section 199A)

 The Qualified Business Income (QBI) deduction allows eligible self-employed individuals to deduct up to 20% of their qualified business income from their taxable income.
-For 2025, the full deduction is available if your taxable income is below $191,950 (single) or $383,900 (married filing jointly).
-Above those thresholds, the deduction phases out for specified service businesses (consulting, law, accounting, health care, etc.).
-This deduction was introduced by the Tax Cuts and Jobs Act and is currently set to expire after 2025 unless extended by Congress.
+Eligibility depends on your taxable income, filing status, and whether you operate a specified service trade or business.
+Above the relevant thresholds, the deduction can phase out or become limited.
+This deduction was introduced by the Tax Cuts and Jobs Act and is currently scheduled to sunset unless Congress extends it.

 Common Deductions That Reduce Self-Employment Tax